-What I find more interesting, though, is how this is framed.
-In April, they announced the product as a savings wallet to let users access lower interest rates for showing good financial behavior:
+What I find more interesting, though, is how this was framed.
+In April, they announced the product as a savings wallet to let users access lower interest rates for showing good behavior:

 Coming this June, Paylater will launch a first-of-its-kind digital savings & loan product which will offer our customers the opportunity to save for targeted goals and earn high interest rates whilst unlocking smaller loans at lower rates.

 Meanwhile, the launch post in July does not contain the word ‘save’ or ‘savings’ in reference to them.
-Two explanations make sense to me: 1) there is a regulatory cost to positioning itself as a ‘mobile wallet’, 2) this is a defensive play, designed to force a comparison between Paylater and savings apps (see image below) and make Paylater look more compelling.
+Two explanations make sense to me: 1) there is a regulatory cost to positioning itself as a ‘mobile wallet’, 2) Carbon is playing defense; this is designed to force a comparison between Paylater and savings apps (see image below) and make Paylater look more compelling.

 But there is a much bigger story here: why would Paylater, a lending service, need to defend their business from savings apps?
-The answer is convergence and I alluded to it in this post:
+The answer is convergence in fintech:

 Independent players are picking apart the “jobs” that used to be done by traditional financial institutions — money transfer, savings and investments, financial management, access to credit, insurance, etc. — and building products around them.
 Because they are built-for-purpose and operate a lean cost structure, these companies can provide a better user experience, faster, cheaper, and are better able to serve yet unserved consumers.
 The expectation is that they can ride their trojan horse (product) to scale and build another bundle of banking services around themselves.

-Fintech companies’ entire value proposition is being able to specialize and provide a better consumer experience than traditional banks can.
-Especially in markets like these where the ceilings are low and hard, they must expand into adjacent businesses to glean more revenue from their user base.
-There is little doubt in my mind that we will see a Piggybank loans product rolled out in the coming months.
+Fintech companies’ value proposition is being able to provide a better consumer experience than traditional banks can by specialising/unbundling.
+Especially in markets like these where the ceilings are low, they must expand into adjacent businesses to maximise the value from their user base.
+There is little doubt in my mind that we will see a Piggybank lending product rolled out in the coming months.

-So, the question, dear friends, is this: Will Piggybank [successfully] become Paylater before Paylater becomes Piggybank?
+So, the question, friends, is this: Will Piggybank [successfully] become Paylater before Paylater becomes Piggybank?

 (Ethics disclosure: Piggybank is a portfolio company of my employer, Ventures Platform.
-This has not affected my analysis meaningfully, but please apply whatever epistemic discounts bring peace of mind.)
+This has not affected my analysis meaningfully, but please apply the necessary epistemic discounts...)

 That’s all for today.
 Please share this edition if you liked it.
 Thank you for reading!

-With love in my heart and only a ham sandwich in my belly,
+With love in my heart and a ham sandwich in my belly,